How do you choose dog crates?

 On this page, I’ll describe and illustrate each type and their uses.
 I’ll also discuss selecting the right size for your dog.
 There’s a section on dog beds to use inside crates, and finally instructions for sewing a cloth cover for any rectangular crate.

-Don’t miss my page that tells you how (and whether) to use crates: crate-training.html.
-Alternatives to crate training are also given there, including a discussion of exercise pens, which can be used like crates in some ways.
+Don’t miss my page that tells you how to do crate training for puppies and dogs.
+Alternatives to crate training are also given there, including a discussion of ex pens, which can be used like crates in some ways.
 They aren’t as secure, though.

 In choosing wire dog crates, consider how easily an escape artist of a dog could get out — does the door latch well?